Loading...

 First of all, the tape measure could have been bent.

-And if you're taller than them, you're looking slightly downwards towards the tape measure, and that would give you a slightly different reading as well.
+And if you're taller than them you're looking slightly downwards towards the tape measure and that would give you a slightly different reading as well.

-And to do that, you can use a countdown.
+And to do that you can use a countdown.

-If you're starting an object from stationary, like a trolley and releasing it, you can count down, three, two, one, go, and that will allow you to start the stopwatch as soon as you say go or somebody else who's doing the observation to hear the go and start the stopwatch then.
+And that will allow you to start the stopwatch as soon as you say "Go" or somebody else who's doing the observation to hear the "Go" and start their stopwatch then, and that will give a precise start time.

 Measuring the finish time precisely is a bit more difficult because the object will be moving and you're watching a moving object pass the finish line.